kennybix/QuantOptimus/Strategy Development & Testing/README.md

-Sure, here's an example README.md content for your GitHub repo based on our chat:

-# EMA Strategy
+# 3-EMA Strategy

 This is a simple trading bot based on the Exponential Moving Average (EMA) strategy.
-The bot trades on the 1-hour chart using a crossover of the 5, 24, and 53 period EMAs to make a buy/sell decision.
+The bot trades on the 1-hour chart using a crossover of the *fast*, 24, and 53 period EMAs to make a buy/sell decision.
 The bot then uses a 15-minute chart to monitor the trade and exit when there is a crossunder of the 5 and 24 period EMAs.
 The bot is built using Pine Script and the TradingView platform.

 ## Installation